gravitational/careers/challenges/security/application-security.md

 ## Trade-offs

-Write as little code as possible, otherwise this task will take too much time and PR quality will suffer.
+Write as little code as possible.
+Otherwise this task will take too much time and PR quality will suffer.

-Please cut corners, for example configuration tends to take a lot of time, and is not important for this task.
+Please cut corners.
+For example configuration tends to take a lot of time, and is not important for this task.

 Use hardcoded values as much as possible and simply add TODO items showing your